Seika, Kyoto: Geography

-Seika is located at the southern tip of Kyoto Prefecture, bordered by the Kizu River to the east and the Keihanna Hills to the west.
+Seika is located at the extreme southwestern tip of Kyoto Prefecture, bordered by the Kizu River to the east and the Keihanna Hills to the west.
 Due to its position adjacent to the Kizu River, the eastern part of Seika has rich, fertile land ideal for agricultural production.
 The hilly western and southern parts of Seika, by contrast, are largely residential.

-Nature

 Seika's largest peak is Dakeyama (嶽山), at 259.5 meters.
 It is located on the west side of Seika near the border of Kyotanabe city.